-There are 55 species in this family, and they are found in all parts of the world, except for Sub-Saharan Africa, Australia, and Antarctica.
+There are 55 species in this family, and they are found in all regions of the world, except for Sub-Saharan Africa, Australia, and Antarctica.
 The species in this family are found in a wide variety of habitats, including forests, grasslands, and the tundra.

 In North America, there are two subspecies of deer on the endangered species list.
 The Key deer is a subspecies of the white-tailed deer.
 It is a small deer found only in the Florida Keys.
 The Columbian white-tailed deer is also a subspecies of the white-tailed deer.
 It is found in the Columbia River basin of Washington and Oregon.